 The Descobrimento National Park is located in the extreme south of Bahia, in one of the last remaining areas of Atlantic Forest in the state.
 The region, which has been heavily impacted by loggers and hunters, still retains a large area of intact forest, which is essential for the preservation […]

-Natural pools and deserted beaches make the Maraú Peninsula an unmissable getaway.
-The Maraú Peninsula is one of the locations on the Dendê Coast in Bahia, a region situated between the mouth of the Jaguaripe River and Camamu Bay.
-However, the mouth of the Jaquaripe River is not exactly a […]
+Maraú Peninsula: An essential refuge in Bahia The Maraú Peninsula is one of the locations of the Dendê Coast in Bahia, a region located between the mouth of the Jaguaripe River and the Camamu Bay.
+However, the mouth of the Jaguaripe River is not exactly a reference point for the […]

-Morro de São Paulo is a car-free village, an island without banks, with bustling nightlife and paradisiacal beaches.
-Located at the northern end of the island of Tinharé, it is the most popular and has the best conditions for welcoming tourists.
-The Tinharé archipelago is made up of three large […]
+Morro de São Paulo: A car-free paradise with stunning beaches and historical riches Morro de São Paulo is a car-free village, a island without banks, with a lively nightlife and paradisiacal beaches.
+Located at the northern end of the island of Tinharé, it is the most popular and best place […]

-The Tinharé Archipelago, also known as the Cairu Archipelago, has 26 islands and is home to some of the most desirable destinations for tourists, such as the beaches of Morro de São Paulo, Boipeba, Garapuá and Moreré.
-These islands are ideal for those in search of sun and beach, located […]
+Discover the Tinharé Archipelago: A paradise of islands and beaches in Brazil The Tinharé Archipelago, also known as the Cairu Archipelago, consists of 26 islands and is home to some of the most sought-after destinations for holidaymakers, such as the Beaches of Morro de São Paulo, Boipeba, Garapuá and Moreré. […]

-The town of Maraú is located on the side of the peninsula facing the bay, on the banks of the Maraú River.
-Away from the beaches and the tourists, the little town of Maraú maintains the same pace of life as in the past.
-Difficult to reach by car, the […]
+Maraú Peninsula: A natural paradise between the sea and the lagoons of Bahia The city of Maraú is located on the side of the peninsula facing the bay, on the banks of the Maraú River.
+Away from the beaches and holidaymakers, the small town of Maraú maintains the same pace […]

-The Cairu Archipelago, with its main islands – Cairu, Boipeba and Tinharé – offers beautiful landscapes, paradisiacal beaches and a rich culture.
+Cairu Archipelago: A cultural and natural treasure of Bahia The Cairu Archipelago, with its main islands – Cairu, Boipeba and Tinharé – offers beautiful landscapes, paradisiacal beaches and a rich culture.
 Cairu is a Brazilian municipality located in the state of Bahia.
-This island municipality corresponds to the Tinharé Archipelago (or Cairu Archipelago) itself, made up of 26 islands […]
+This island municipality corresponds to the Tinharé Archipelago […]

-The island of Boipeba has more than 20 kilometres of semi-deserted beaches, great for swimming.
-No fancy restaurants, axé, lounge music, lights, shop windows or street vendors disturbing the calm by insistently offering their products.
-Boipeba remains tranquil, combining natural beauty with local originality.
-To complete the flavour, it still […]
+Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture Boipeba Island has more than 20 kilometres of semi-deserted beaches, ideal for swimming.
+No fancy restaurants, axé, lounge music, lights, shop windows or street vendors disturbing the tranquillity with their insistent hawking.
+Boipeba remains quiet, combining natural beauty […]

-Camamu is located on the banks of the Acaraí River, in the middle of a vast mangrove area.
-The town preserves several architectural vestiges from its rich past.
-It is the main port of embarkation for exploring the islands and beaches of Camamu Bay.
-The third largest bay in Brazil […]
+Natural and Historical Attractions of The city of Camamu The city of Camamu is located on the banks of the Acaraí River, in the middle of a vast mangrove area.
+The city preserves several architectural remains of its rich past.
+It is the main port of embarkation for exploring the […]

-The town of Barra Grande is the second most important town in the municipality of Maraú, after the town of Maraú itself.
-Facing Camamu Bay, Barra Grande beach has a long stretch of clear sand and warm, calm waters, making it one of the most popular destinations on the Dendê […]
+Discover the village of Barra Grande: A paradise on the Maraú Peninsula The village of Barra Grande in Bahia is the second most important place in the municipality of Maraú, after the city of Maraú itself.
+Natural Beauty Facing Camamu Bay, Barra Grande Beach has a long stretch of clear […]

 Camamu Bay: An Ecological Paradise in Brazil

-Camamu Bay is an ecological paradise located between Morro de São Paulo and Itacaré.
-It is the third largest bay in Brazil, behind Guanabara Bay in Rio de Janeiro and Todos os Santos Bay in Salvador.
-What makes this region special is its pristine ecosystem, preserved despite the rapid growth […]
+Camamu Bay: An ecological paradise in the heart of Bahia Camamu Bay is an ecological paradise located between Morro de São Paulo and Itacaré.
+It is the third largest bay in Brazil, after Guanabara Bay in Rio de Janeiro and Todos os Santos Bay in Salvador.
+Pristine ecosystem What makes […]

-The Dendê Coast covers 5,815.62 km² and 115 km of coastline, spread between eight of the region’s nine municipalities: Valença, Cairu, Taperoá, Nilo Peçanha, Ituberá, Igrapiúna, Camamu and Maraú.
+The Costa do Dendê covers 5,815.62 km² and 115 km of coastline, spread over eight of the region’s nine municipalities: Valença, Cairu, Taperoá, Nilo Peçanha, Ituberá, Igrapiúna, Camamu and Maraú.
 The municipality of Presidente Tancredo Neves, the only one without a coastline, borders Valença.
-The region is located between the Baía […]
+The region lies between the Baía […]

 Ecotourism at Timeantube Lagoon, Praia do Forte